 Step 1: Meet the Basic Requirements to Become a Florida Home Inspector

-Before you can pursue a home inspector license in Florida, you must be at least 18 years old, and you must be in good moral standing.
+Before you can pursue a home inspector license in Florida, you must be at least 18 years old, and be in good moral standing.
 There is no citizenship requirement for licensure in Florida.

 How will you demonstrate your good moral character?
 When submitting your application (see Step 5 below), you will have to undergo a background check and submit fingerprints.
 These checks ensure that you have no criminal history that would disqualify you from obtaining a home inspector license.